WODE-FM

-WODE-FM (99.9 FM, "99.9 The Hawk") is a commercial FM radio station licensed to serve Easton, Pennsylvania.
+WODE-FM (99.9 MHz, "99.9 The Hawk") is a commercial radio station licensed to serve Easton, Pennsylvania.
 The station's service contour covers the Lehigh Valley area of Pennsylvania and New Jersey.

 The station is owned by Cumulus Media, through licensee Radio License Holding CBC, LLC, and broadcasts a classic rock radio format, playing rock hits from the 1960s into the early 1990s.
-WODE-FM's transmitter, studios, and offices are on Paxinosa Road West in Easton.
+WODE-FM's transmitter and former studio is on Paxinosa Road West in Easton, while their current studio and office are now on Avenue C in Bethlehem, where it shares the building with Cat Country 96.1, WLEV 100.7, and Fox Sports Radio (also owned by Cumulus Media).
 The station is frequently at or near the top of the ratings in the Allentown-Easton-Bethlehem radio market.

-WODE-FM broadcasts using HD Radio, and simulcasts the sports programming of sister station 1230 AM WEEX on its HD2 subchannel.
+WODE-FM broadcasts using HD Radio, and simulcasts the sports programming of sister station 1230 AM WEEX on its HD2 subchannel and simulcasts the active rock programming of sister station 97.9 FM WBSX on its HD3 subchannel.

 History

 WEEX-FM

 The station began operations on 98.3 FM as a stand-alone FM station.
 It got its construction permit from the Federal Communications Commission in 1948, and signed on the air in June 1950.
 Its call letters stood for the Easton Express, Easton's daily newspaper as well as the station's owner.
 WEEX-FM was originally powered at only 1,000 watts.

 In 1956, WSAN in nearby Allentown decided to give up its FM station on 99.9 MHz.
 The Easton Express took over the 99.9 frequency, boosting WEEX-FM's power to 16,000 watts.
 Also in the late 1950s, the newspaper put an AM station on the air at 1230 kHz under the WEEX call sign.
 In the early 1960s, WEEX switched to a Top 40 format and used the FM station to simulcast much of the programming to cover areas where the AM station's 1,000 watt signal could not be heard.